-Comprehensive Plan - means the Citywide Plan, a Section of the City of Littleton Comprehensive Plan, adopted 2014.
+Comprehensive Plan - means Citywide Plan, a Section of the City of Littleton Comprehensive Plan, adopted 2014.

-Cooperation Agreement - means any agreement between LIFT and the City, or any public body (the term "public body" being used in this Plan as defined by the Act) respecting action to be taken pursuant to any of the powers set forth in the Act or in any other provision of Colorado law, for the purpose of facilitating public undertakings deemed necessary or appropriate by LIFT under this Plan.
+Cooperation Agreement - means any agreement between LIFT and City, or any public body (the term "public body" being used in this Plan as defined by the Act) with regard to actions to be taken pursuant to any of the powers set forth in the Act or in any other provision of Colorado law, for the purpose of facilitating public undertakings deemed necessary or appropriate by LIFT under this Plan.

-Corridor - generally represents linear areas along major arterial streets and including commercial corridors (as defined in the Citywide Plan, adopted 2014).
+Corridor - generally represent linear areas along major arterial streets and commercial corridors (as defined in the Citywide Plan, adopted 2014).